Pampean orogeny

 The Pampean orogeny (orogenia pampeana) was an orogeny active in the Cambrian in the western margin of the ancient landmass of Gondwana.
 The orogen's remains can now be observed in central Argentina, in particular at the Sierras de Córdoba and other parts of the eastern Sierras Pampeanas.
 It is uncertain if the orogeny involved at some point a continental collision.
 The Pampean orogen can be considered both part of the larger Terra Australis orogen and of the Brasiliano orogeny.
 The Pampean orogeny was succeeded by the Famatinian orogeny further west.

 Magmatic belts

 The Pampean orogen contains a magmatic belt including granodiorites, monzogranites, and volcanic rocks, all of them of calc-alkaline chemistry.
 The igneous rocks of this belt formed at various times in over the period from 555 to 525 million years ago.
 From 525 million years ago onward another magmatic belt of peralumineous and mafic rocks developed further amidst gneiss, schist, amphibolites and carbonate rocks.
 The igneous rocks of this belt formed in the period from 525 to 515 million years ago.

+Part of the pegmatite dykes of the Pampean Pegmatite Province formed during the orogeny.
+These dykes are thought to be derived from S-type granitic melts.